WordPress/gutenberg/docs/extensibility.md

 `<PluginSidebar name="sidebar-name" title="Sidebar title">{ contents }</PluginSidebar>`

 - Props
   - `name`: A string identifying the sidebar.
-Must be unique for every sidebar registered iwthin the scope of your plugin.
+Must be unique for every sidebar registered within the scope of your plugin.
   - `title`: Title displayed at the top of the sidebar.
 Must be a string.

 The contents you render within the `PluginSidebar` will show up as content within the sidebar.